[Image: The Rep Building, Dundee]

 Overview

 Delivered by Al Seed Productions, Waypoint-1 is a Scotland-wide project supporting Early Career Performance Makers (ECPMs)* .
 Its purpose is to deliver one-on-one mentorship programmes, lasting a year or more.
-These programmes can cover everything from developing a creative vision or an idea for a show, to help with writing funding applications, and are augmented by a range of auxilliary training opportunities.
+These programmes can cover everything from developing a creative vision or an idea for a show, to help with writing funding applications.

-Project director, Al Seed, is supported in his delivery of activities by core staff from partners, Dundee Rep Theatre & Scottish Dance Theatre, and a team of long-term collaborators.
+Project director, Al Seed, is supported in his delivery of activities by core staff from partners, Dundee Rep Theatre & Scottish Dance Theatre, and a team of guest specialists from across Scotland.

 *Early Career is a flexible term – to include recent graduates and those who have produced only a limited amount of work; but also, for example, experienced makers who are moving into a new field.
 Performance Makers can refer to performers, directors, writers, producers, choreographers, dramaturgs and visual, sound & AV designers.